nelsonracevedo/Windows-Troubleshooting-Incident-Response-Lab/Incident-02-No-Audio/incident-report.md

 **Issue Reported:**

-Describe the problem from the user's perspective.

-Example:
-> The user reported that they couldn't access websites from their workstation
+The user reported that whenever they played a multimedia file no audio was played.

----

 # 2. Symptoms

 Symptoms observed:

-- The computer wouldn't charge any website
+- The computer's speaker wouldn't produce sound at all
-- After failing to charge the website it would show an error "{website domain}'s IP Address could be not found"
+- There was a 'X' symbol next to the speaker symbol at the bottom.

 ---